Keywords: vetting application;

 - You have to upload a minimum of 2 documents (Photo ID and proof of address) to verify your identity.
 There is also a maximum limit of 10 documents to be uploaded per application.

-NOTE: The Gaelic Games Vetting ID Validation Form as well as the documents to verify your identity must be uploaded in a jpeg, jpg or png format.
-PDF format is not acceptable.
+NOTE: The Gaelic Games Vetting ID Validation Form as well as the documents to verify your identity must be uploaded in a jpeg, jpg, png or pdf format.

 9. Upon uploading the documents, you can delete or change the documents if required before you submit the vetting application.